se-edu/learningresources/contents/javascript/Javascript-modules.md

 Due to the very recent adoption of ES6 modules by browsers and there is still some browsers that do not support it, you might not be able to use ES6 modules right away in those unsupported browsers.

 There are 2 workarounds for this issue.
-You can use _[transpiler](https://scotch.io/tutorials/javascript-transpilers-what-they-are-why-we-need-them)_ such as _[Babel](https://babeljs.io/)_ and _[bundler](https://medium.com/@gimenete/how-javascript-bundlers-work-1fc0d0caf2da)_ such as _[Webpack](https://webpack.js.org/)_ to serve your application to those unsupported browsers or use one of the other two approaches mentioned below.
+You can use a _[transpiler](https://scotch.io/tutorials/javascript-transpilers-what-they-are-why-we-need-them)_ such as _[Babel](https://babeljs.io/)_ and a _[bundler](https://medium.com/@gimenete/how-javascript-bundlers-work-1fc0d0caf2da)_ such as _[Webpack](https://webpack.js.org/)_ to serve your application to those unsupported browsers or use one of the other two approaches mentioned below.

 A more in-depth explanation of ES6 modules can be found in the [Modules chapter of the Exploring ES6 online book](http://exploringjs.com/es6/ch_modules.html).

 ### CommonJS

-CommonJS is in wide use today because it is used by _NodeJS_ which in turn is used by many JavaScript applications.
+CommonJS is in wide use today because it is used by _Node.js_ which in turn is used by many JavaScript applications.

 The example below will replicate the same example in previous chapter using CommonJS. `index.js` needs the function `sumOfVariable` from `anExampleModule.js`.
 So, `anExampleModule.js` module will need to _export_ the function using `module.exports` syntax and `index.js` module will need to _import_ that function using `require` syntax.